Edited by Paul Juliano, MD

-Lateral ankle instability can be treated surgically, either with a lateral ligament repair (Brostrom procedure) or a lateral ligament reconstruction using a tendon graft (See Figure #1).
-It is often the preference of the surgeon that determines which of these surgeries is performed, some general guidelines may influence the decision.
+Lateral ankle instability can be treated surgically, either with tightening of the existing ligaments (Brostrom procedure) or a lateral ligament reconstruction using a tendon graft.
+While it is often the preference of the surgeon that determines which of these surgeries is performed, some general guidelines may influence the decision.
 A previous failure of an ankle ligament stabilization procedure may be an indication for a reconstruction using a tendon graft.
 Others feel that tendon graft reconstruction is best even for first time procedures, due to inherent weakness in the scar tissue left after damaging the ligaments.
 If gross laxity in the ankle exists particularly in a high activity demand patient, a free tendon graft reconstruction is preferable as the existing ligaments are often not amenable to providing enough ankle stability even if they are tightened.

-Tendon reconstruction of the outside ankle ligaments involves stabilizing the stretched out dysfunctional ankle ligaments (anterior talofibular and calcaneofibular ligaments) by weaving a tendon graft through bones on the outside of the ankle (See Figure 1).
-This is performed using either: a nearby tendon; a tendon that has been harvested near the patients own knee joint (autograft tendon); or by using a tendon from a cadaver (allograft).
-The tendon graft is usually placed through the end of the fibula, the talar neck, and often the calcaneus (See Figure 1).
+Tendon reconstruction of the outside ankle ligaments involves stabilizing the stretched out dysfunctional ankle ligaments (anterior talofibular and calcaneofibular ligaments) by weaving a tendon graft through bones on the outside of the ankle where these ligaments normally attach.
+This is performed using either: a nearby tendon, a tendon that has been harvested near the patient’s own knee joint (autograft tendon), or by using a tendon from a cadaver (allograft).
+The tendon graft is usually placed through the end of the fibula, the talar neck, and often the calcaneus.
 There are a variety of ways to perform the reconstruction.
-In each case, the tendon is pulled tight and secured solidly to the bone so that the ankle joint will be stable when it is subject to an inversion force (See Figure 2).
+In each case, the tendon is pulled tight and secured solidly to the bone so that the ankle joint will be stable when it is subject to an inversion force.
 This procedure attempts to rebuild the lateral ligaments, and places the tendon graft as close to the original anatomic pathway of the lateral ligaments that were torn.

 - Improving ankle motion